InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ![](execute_shell.png)

 note:
 It doesn't matter what build tool this is.
-It could be done from a cron job just as easily.
+It could be done just be a cron job.

+---

+Why do continuous deployment?
+  * Keeps the deployment process working continuously without surprises.
+  * Deploy often with less overhead.
+  * Keeps deployments small.

+note:
+There are a lot of reasons, but I will focus on just a few.

+---

+Why does engineering stop after code is written?
+Getting code to production is part of the job, and continuous deployment _just is_ the automation of deployment.

+---

+### Composition

+By creating our continuous deployment out of small composable units, we get portability and independence of tasks.

 ---

 ### Goals